1 Samuel 23: David saved the city of Keilah (23:1–13)

-The narrative describes how David acted like a good king to protect the territory of Israel from foreign aggressor (cf. 1 Samuel 9:16), although he was on the run from the actual king, Saul.
-At this time David was shown to have access to YHWH through the oracle (before the arrival of Abiathar and the ephod), so he inquired YHWH twice, once on his own initiative and a second time to calm his men's uncertainty, for David was given an encouraging response and an assurance of divine participation (verse 5).
-David's next inquiry with YHWH was by means of Abiathar and the ephod after the liberation of Keilah (verse 6), asking two questions: 'Will Saul come to Keilah?
-Will the inhabitants of Keilah betray him?' (verses 11–12; set out clearly in 4QSam^{b} compared to Masoretic Text) to obtain an affirmative answer to both.
-David and his men immediately left the city, thwarting Saul's plan to capture David easily in a closed-in town such as Keilah (Saul delusionally believed that God had 'given him' into his hand, following the Greek and Targum, in preference to the Masoretic Text which renders 'made a stranger of him').
-Saul mustered a big army as he did before, but instead of directing it against foreign attackers (1 Samuel 11:7–8; 13:3–4), he misused 'the armies of the living God' (17:26) for his own selfish purpose, to capture David.
-However, it is clear in the narrative that David had an advantage over Saul: David had access to YHWH, whereas Saul didn't (1 Samuel 14:37).
+The narrative describes how David acted as a good king, protecting Israel's territory from a foreign aggressor even while on the run from the reigning king, Saul.
+At this time, David was shown to have access to YHWH through an oracle (before the arrival of Abiathar and the ephod), so he inquired of YHWH twice—once on his own initiative and a second time to calm his men's uncertainty—because David received an encouraging response and an assurance of divine involvement (verse 5).
+David's next inquiry to YHWH, through Abiathar and the ephod after liberating Keilah (verse 6), was twofold: "Will Saul come to Keilah?" and "Will the inhabitants betray him?"
+Both questions were asked with an affirmative reply in mind.
+David and his men immediately left the city, thwarting Saul's plan to capture David easily in a closed-in town such as Keilah.
+(Saul delusionally believed that God had "given him" into his hand, following the Greek and Targum Jonathan, in preference to the Masoretic Text, which renders it "made a stranger of him".)
+Saul mustered a big army as he did before, but instead of directing it against foreign attackers, he misused "the armies of the living God" (17:26) for his own purpose (i.e., to capture David).
+However, it is clear in the narrative that David had an advantage over Saul: David had access to YHWH, whereas Saul did not (1 Samuel 14:37).